zl810881283/zl810881283.github.io/_posts/2016-03-12-AngularJS-Form.md

 ---
 layout: post
-title: AngularJS Form
+title: AngularJS 1 Form
-category: AngularJS
+category: Angular 1
-tags: [angularjs]
+tags: [Angular 1]
 ---

 AngularJS provides a small and well-defined set of constructs that make standard form-based operations easier.
 For a form, we should consider three points: